Change of Status Eligibility

 What is a Change of Status?

 A change of status is when a nonimmigrant, lawfully admitted to the U.S., who is continuing to maintain the status in which they were admitted or previously changed, the opportunity to change from one classification to another, with certain restrictions.
-A change of status allows a nonimmigrant, in meritorious situations, to avoid the delay and expense of departing from the U.S. and returning, in order to engage in activities other than those permitted in his or her original or current nonimmigrant visa category.
+A change of status allows a nonimmigrant, in limited specific situations, to avoid the delay and expense of departing from the U.S. and returning, in order to engage in activities other than those permitted in their original or current nonimmigrant visa category.

 Determining Change of Status Eligibility